harpalsahota/bbaug/README.md

 - [x] Implementation of version 3 of policies
 - [x] Custom policies
 - [x] Custom augmentations
-- [x] Bounding boxes are removed if they fall outside of the image
+- [x] Bounding boxes are removed if they fall outside of the image*
-- [x] Boudning boxes are clipped if they are partially outside the image
+- [x] Boudning boxes are clipped if they are partially outside the image*
 - [x] Augmentations that imply direction e.g. rotation is randomly determined

+*Doest not happen for bounding box specific augmentations

 ## To Do
 - [ ] Implementation of version 2 of policies